DC23/scriptabit/docs/usage/spellcast.rst

 Options are:

 - ``--preserve-user-hp``: For spells that modify health, this option will preserve the player's original health value.
 This only works with the Blessing skill (``healAll``), allowing the player to heal the party but not themselves.
+- ``-n N``: An optional count (defaults to 1).
+Skills will be cast N times, or until mana is exhausted.